What accommodation options does Cancer Council WA offer?

 Both facilities are strictly smoke-free.

 Crawford Lodge is a two-storey building set in beautiful, landscaped gardens within the grounds of Sir Charles Gairdner Hospital (Monash Avenue, Nedlands).
 There is a lift to the second storey.
 It comprises 6 single units, 49 twin units and 4 family units.
 Priority is given to regional patients who need to have a carer with them during the course of their treatment and families with children.
+You can learn more about the history of Crawford Lodge here.

 The following video below explains a little more about the services and support available at Crawford Lodge:

 Milroy Lodge is a single-storey building situated within easy walking distance of local transport and surrounded by tranquil, natural bushland.
 Milroy Lodge is situated in Bedbrook Place, Shenton Park.
 It comprises 24 single units, 3 double units and 2 twin units.
 Priority is given to regional patients who are staying alone, however a carer can be accommodated for short periods of time if required.
+You can learn more about the history of Milroy Lodge here.

 The following video below explains a little more about the services and support available at Milroy Lodge: